Communication-avoiding Cholesky-QR2 for rectangular matrices: Communication-avoiding CholeskyQR2

-{} The advantage of using a tunable grid lies in the ability to frame the shape of the grid around the shape of rectangular $m\times n$ matrix $A$.
-If $m \gg n$, it might make sense to let $c=1$, giving a 1D grid of shape $1\times P\times 1$ on which we can run 1D-CQR2.
-If $m = n$, it might be most performant to allow $c=P^{\sfrac{1}{3}}$, producing a cubic grid of dimensions $P^{\sfrac{1}{3}}$.
-If $A$ is between these shapes, our tunable grid can factor $A=QR$ at asymptotically less cost.
+{} With appropriate choices of $c$ and $d$, the costs attained by CA-CQR2 interpolate between the costs of 1D-CQR2 and 3D-CQR2.
 Optimal communication can be attained by ensuring that the grid perfectly fits the dimensions of $A$, or that the dimensions of the grid are proportional to the dimensions of the matrix.
-We derive the cost for the optimal ratio $\frac{m}{d}=\frac{n}{c}$ below.
+We derive the cost for the optimal ratio $\frac{m}{d}=\frac{n}{c}$ (last row of Table~\ref{tab:allcosts}).
+Both the memory footprint and communication cost of this algorithm are $(\sfrac{mn^2}{P})^{\sfrac{2}{3}}$.